asyncapi/website/ADDING_TRANSLATIONS.md

 You are now done with adding the localization to the `newsletter` page.

-> **Note**: Make sure to fix the Cypress tests after using the `useTranslation()` hook inside any component that is being tested by Cypress.
+> **Note**: Make sure to fix the Cypress tests after using the `useTranslation()` hook inside any component that Cypress is testing.

-## Adding a new locale:
+## Adding a new locale

-AsyncAPI welcomes people from all over the world irrespective of their languages.
+AsyncAPI welcomes people from all over the world.

 There exist a few locales like `en` (English) and `de` (German) which have available localizations present.

-If you want to introduce a new locale like `fr` so that the AsyncAPI website can then serve pages in the French locale, you would need to follow a series of steps.
+If you want to add a new locale like `fr` to serve pages in the French locale on the AsyncAPI website, follow these steps.

 **1. Create new JSON Files**
-  - Navigate to the `locales` folder
+  - Navigate to the `locales` folder.
   - Create a new folder with the name of the locale you want to introduce.
   - Create new `JSON` files with the same name as present in each of the other `locales` folders.
-  - You may copy the existing `JSON` files present in the `en` folder.
+  - Copy the existing `JSON` files present in the `en` folder.
 Change the values of those translation keys according to the new localization.

 **2. Modify i18n configuration**
   - Navigate to the `next-i18next-static-site.config.js` file in the root of the project folder.
   - Add the name of the newly added `locale` to the `languages` array.

 **3. Configure i18n routing**
-With the addition of a new internationalized page, you would need to make sure it is being served on the website when someone visits it.
+After adding a new internationalized page, ensure it is being served on the website when someone visits.
-  - Make sure to add the exact same `href` to the `lib/i18nPaths.js` in the respective locales which support that `href`.
+  - Make sure to add the same `href` to the `lib/i18nPaths.js` in the respective locales supporting that `href`.

-For example, if you have added `fr` locale and have completed translating the `tools/cli` page so that if someone clicks `Tools -> CLI` from the navigation menu, it redirects the user to the `asyncapi.com/fr/tools/cli` href.
+If you have added the 'fr' locale and translated the 'tools/cli' page, clicking 'Tools -> CLI' in the navigation menu will redirect the user to 'asyncapi.com/fr/tools/cli'.

 `locales` folder structure
 ```diff